SSProve/ssprove/README.md

 (this step is needed for the walkthrough).
 It should succeed displaying only warnings and coq terms.

+Run `make graph` to build a graph of dependencies between sources. graphviz must be installed.

 ## Organisation of the directories

 - theories/           : root of all the Coq files